What can we provide?

 How is Morris Minors financed?

 We are a “not for profit” organisation set up and initially financed by its members and originally free at the point of delivery.
-We had intended to maintain this policy but in order to maintain our sustainability we regret we have had to introduce a fixed charge for full sessions only.
+We had intended to maintain this policy but in order to maintain our sustainability we regret we have had to introduce a fixed charge for full sessions only (reduced for shorter periods).
+No charge is made for inset, talks and other services offered.
 None of our members receives a wage from our funds and all money is employed directly in funding, promoting and carrying out our activities.
 We intend, eventually, to return to the free at the point of delivery principle.

 The current charge to schools is £50 for a full day’s activities.
 This includes involvement by our members and use of all equipment.
 We are happy to negotiate payments with schools and organisations requiring shorter periods of activity.
 We are also happy to continue the principle of booking on a “fair weather” basis for schools and organisations without hall facilities who may wish to work outside.